mucketo/Search-and-Destroy-v2.0/README.md

  - I gave the cp level indicator and noexp cutoff readout a sort-of "relief" or "depth" effect similar to how the numbers in MMORPG's look.
 I think it looks ok, and is an interesting concept in plugin graphical design.

 The change list is short, but gquest support is significant for being the #1 most-requested feature.
 I got more requests for gquest than all other feature requests combined, from old and new players alike, and from all walks of Aard life.
 A mob database was #2, a distant second.

+Lastly, "gq hist" shows a lot of no-winner gquests, even in the 200+ bracket.
+Go win some of them.

 # Search and Destroy v2.0 (rel-1.0.7) — 15 Oct 2018
 Good morning, this S&D update is mostly internal code changes, fixes, and things like that.
 I'm too tired to think of anything witty to say at the moment, so here's what's new: